• Skip to main content

 Notes

-• To make mini-marshmallows - use a baking sheet with a large surface area.
+• Make mini marshmallows - Use a baking sheet with a large surface area.
 Spread out the marshmallow fluff as evenly as you can.
-After marshmallow sets, cut into pieces of desired size.
+After marshmallow sets, cut into smaller pieces.

 Nutrition